kastentx/norse/docs/AUTH_IMPLEMENTATION_GUIDE.md

 ### Step 4: Test the Flow

-1. Click **Sign In** → redirects to GitHub
+1. Click **Sign In** → shows provider selection page
+2. Choose a provider (Google, GitHub, or Discord)
-2. Authorize the app → redirects back
+3. Authorize the app → redirects back
-3. You should now see your avatar in the header
+4. You should now see your avatar in the header
 4. Visit `/gods` and click the heart icons to favorite
 5. Visit `/profile` to see your favorites